Janell-Huyck/scrub/README.md

 Question - will this run from a Windows terminal? - Instructions for how to run in Windows?

 You will need to download this Github repository.
-Then, in your terminal, navigate to the directory scrub/bin.
+Then, in your terminal, navigate to inside the "scrub" directory.
 Enter the following command:
 `./scrub sensitive_fields.txt input.json`